 National Goose Management Review Group:

 Scottish Land & Estates sits on this group which is tasked with reviewing national goose policy to ensure that it is still relevant for dealing with the interactions between geese and agriculture.
 The British Trust for Ornithology (BTO) carried out a policy review in 2010.
 This led on to the introduction of "adaptive management" pilot schemes.
 These pilots aim to trial strategies which will reduce goose pollutions to locally sustainable levels.
 Further details about this group and local goose management schemes are available on the Scottish Government website.

 Scottish Land & Estates is involved with the implementation of the Scottish Biodiversity Strategy, which was recently refreshed and which sets new targets to 2020.
-Scottish Land & Estates sits on key stakeholder groups including the Scottish Biodiversity Committee and Habitats and Species sub-group.
+Scottish Land & Estates sits on key stakeholder groups including the Scottish Biodiversity Committee, the Natural Capital sub-group and the Habitats and Species sub-group.

 Special Protection Areas: